 SLIDE STYLEsettings are the style settings for each individual slide with the slider/carousel.
 Here you can define the minimum height each slide and also the padding space around each slide.

-Using ‹Slide Anything› in WordPress 5.0
+Using ‹Slide Anything› with the WordPress Block Editor

 Adding a SLIDE ANYTHING slider using the WordPress 5.0 ‹Block Editor› is pretty straight-forward.
 You can paste a Slide Anything shortcode into a ‹Paragraph Block› or use the ‹Shortcode Block›.